ionelmc/python-fields/README.rst

 Why not ``namedtuple``?
 ------------------------

-It's ugly, repetivive and unflexible.
+It's ugly, repetitive and inflexible.
 Compare this:

 .. code:: python